 I have had poison oak enough times to have a decent say in what works.
 I’m all for being natural and keeping toxins out of the body and off our skin.
 With that said, here are the three steps that I recommend:

-2. Aloe Vera- Maybe 10 minutes later, apply fresh aloe vera.
+2. Aloe Vera- Once the rash begins to really dry out you can apply fresh aloe vera.
 If you don’t own an aloe plant, buy one!
 This is one of the most amazing plants out there for you internally & externally.
 NASA has even stated it’s one of the best house plants for filtering out toxins from the home!

 3. Coconut Oil- Last step is to apply coconut oil once the rash is in the drying stage.
 You can buy from your local health or grocery store.
 I didn’t figure out this magical ingredient until recently but literally the next morning when I woke up my rash was reduced in half.
 Within 2 days it was nothing but a faint scar of the past.
 Coconut oil is soooo amazing!
 It’s also great in your hair as an oil treatment, applied on skin for dryness and of course it is filled with wonderful benefits when taken internally as well!

 Here's a shot of one of my rashes.
 Not too cute!